danryan/detroit/README.md

 * Add support for more Javascript graphing libraries
 * Allow for picking which Javascript graph lib to use
 * Rock harder
+* Oh yea, add tests.
+This was a proof-of-concept trial run that ended up working off the bat.